thisissoon/FM-Frontend-API/README.md

     $ npm start

 #### Running in Development
+To run the server with auto restarts on changes to source files use forever with `-w`:

     $ forever -w start app.js

-Check it out at [http://localhost:1337](http://localhost:1337) The server will restart automatically with changes to the source files.
+Check it out at [http://localhost:1337](http://localhost:1337)

 ## Testing